SpudMonkey7k/neopets-flash-fix-VM/README.md

 5. Start Pale Moon (32-bit version) and try to play a Shockwave wave like Hannah and the Pirate caves!
 6. See notes below, and Troubleshooting farther  below for resolutions to common issues.

-**Quick notes:** (See Troubleshooting below if you still have issues) When a game does not load/gets stuck at loading, try Fiddler->Rules->Performance->Simulate Modem Speed, and reload it.
+> **Quick notes:** (See Troubleshooting below if you still have issues)
+> When a game does not load/gets stuck at loading, try Fiddler->Rules->Performance->Simulate Modem Speed, and reload it.
 (More details in **Troubleshooting** section step #5.
 You can also try right clicking on it and hitting restart, and/or reloading the game a few times.
+>

-Hannah and the Ice Caves: if you get the "Sorry.
+> Hannah and the Ice Caves: if you get the "Sorry.
 It appears that this game is not running at its intended location" error, you need to press and hold **Shift + o + k**.
 If that doesn't work, try it while it's loading.
+>

-If you have issues, you can try the [10.1.0.110 installer](https://archive.org/download/ShockwaveInstallers/Shockwave_Installers/Shockwave_Installer_Full_10.1.0.110.exe), but I haven't had any trouble with 10.1.3.018, other than a rare freeze/restart being necessary.
+> If you have gameplay issues/glitches, you can try the [10.1.0.110 installer](https://archive.org/download/ShockwaveInstallers/Shockwave_Installers/Shockwave_Installer_Full_10.1.0.110.exe), but I haven't had any trouble with 10.1.3.018, other than a rare freeze/restart being necessary.

-It must be the FULL installer, otherwise you will get the error saying you don't have Shockwave installed.
+>

-Be patient, sometimes you have to wait for it load a while, or let it continue, or even restart.
+> Be patient, sometimes you have to wait for it load a while, or let it continue, or even restart.
 But it should work 99% of the time once you get it working.
+>
+> *Make sure you have installed the FiddlerRoot.cer certificate as explained in Fiddler->Notes #4*

 # Troubleshooting: